06 Jun Testament: The Making of Michael Brecker’s Final Album (JAZZIZ)

 Goldstein breaks down, composes himself, then continues.
 “It had to be Pat, Jack, Herbie, and John.
 And then there was a kind of complex, modern-sounding piano style that implied Brad [Mehldau].
 At some point, I called Pat.
 We talked about Mike, and I told him, ‘And we are also trying to make this record.’
 And Pat said, ‘I’m there.’”

 There were two days of rehearsal and four days of recording.
-Darryl Pitt, Brecker’s manager and friend, says he is “utterly convinced that it was Mike’s will to make this record, what helped keep him alive.
+Darryl Pitt, Brecker’s manager, and friend, says he is “utterly convinced that it was Mike’s will to make this record, what helped keep him alive.
 We had to cancel the session at one point.
-And 24 hours before the first rehearsal, Mike talked to me about calling everybody and telling them not to come, that it was going to be cancelled.
-So it was a very joyous and a very fragile situation at the same time.
+And 24 hours before the first rehearsal, Mike talked to me about calling everybody and telling them not to come, that it was going to be canceled.
+So it was a very joyous and very fragile situation at the same time.
 And I told Mike, ‘You can cancel the session at any time.
 It could be from hour to hour.’
 Everybody acknowledged that every session could, in fact, end or not even begin at any moment.
 I brought it up to everyone, and everyone was very understanding.
 It was dicey.”

 Engineer Joe Ferla recalls that they were “all aware of the fact Michael was not 100 percent, so we were all sensitive to Michael needing a break or if the sessions were going too long.
 But these weren’t short sessions either.
 My recollection is that these were nine, 10-hour sessions.
 Michael had that energy.
 He was his old self.”